Thank-You For Sharing

 Style 2: R1742DWBF -or- M35123456

-NOTES: This style consists of 9 characters, always beginning with a letter followed by 2 digits.
+This Trane style used from 1983 through 2001.
+This style typically consists of 9 characters, always beginning with a letter followed by 2 digits.

 The remaining characters (sequence) can be any combination of letters or numbers usually starting with a single digit representing day of the fiscal week.